NFDI4DS/ds-best-practices/_posts/2019-04-29-submitting.md

 #### Biases
 In case you report biases make sure to:
 1. Explicitly state the definition of bias you are following.
-2. State a single, clear and not vague motivation including normative reasoning.
-Explain clearly why a model behavior that is described as bias is harmful, in what ways, and to whom.
+2. State a single and clear motivation including normative reasoning.
+Explain clearly why a model behaviour that is described as biased is harmful, in what ways, and to whom.
 3. Describe the quantitative techniques for measuring or mitigating bias.
 Make sure that those techniques are well grounded in the relevant literature on bias outside of NLP.
 4. Describe potential sources of biases.
 Make sure to focus on a broad range of those but not just on model predictions (e.g., task definitions, annotation guidelines, and evaluation metrics).